ford442/libflac.js/README.md

 My fork is focused on decoding from FLAC to WAV for use in the MEMFS / IndexedDb filesystems instead of downloading via 'Save as...'
+Update: Now set to send the encoded WAV over BroadcastChannel postMessage to a seperate WASM for playback.

 [libflac.js][0]
 ==========